sikang99/grpc-example/bolt_test/README.md

-### Test samples
+### Bolt DB test samples

-Some sample sources used to develop the service.
+Some sample test sources for bolt database used to develop the service.

 #### `bolt_sample.go` : Bolt DB handling